Sales Tax History

 2003 Pennies for Progress

 The third Capital Sales and Use Tax Program was passed by the voters by 82% in 2011.
-The program, also known as the Pennies 3 Program will consist of transportation projects identified by the citizens of York County.
-It is currently estimated that this program could produce approximately $161 million to fund additional roadway capacity and safety improvements throughout the County.
+The program, also known as the Pennies 3 Program consists of transportation projects identified by the citizens of York County.
+It is currently estimated that this program could produce approximately $186 million to fund additional roadway capacity and safety improvements throughout the County.
 View a list of the projects in the Pennies 3 Program (PDF).

 The Capital Projects Sales Tax will end in 7 years.
 The projects listed are in priority order.
 Any work not funded at the end of 7 years would not be done unless additional non-sales tax revenues could be identified.